Same-sex marriage (SSM) and domestic partnerships in Oregon.

 3. "It is an unlawful practice for any person to deny full and equal accommodations, advantages, facilities and privileges of any place of public accommodation in violation of this section."
 1

 The reason for human rights legislation is that discrimination by public accommodations is felt to be profoundly disruptive to society.
-Examples are signs on store windows that say "We do not serve Blacks," "No Jews allowed," or "Irish need not apply."
+Examples are signs on store windows that once said "We do not serve Blacks," "No Jews allowed," or "Irish need not apply."

 Unlike Oregon, some states also include gender identity as a protected group.
 Some more conservative states have neither sexual orientation nor gender identity listed.